-These kind of bathtubs are great for the elderly, but they are more expensive to incorporate.
-If you don’t want a transfer bench or chair in your tub, walk-in bathtub for seniors is perfect for you.
+These kinds of bathtubs are great for the elderly, but they are more expensive to incorporate.
+If you don’t want a transfer bench or chair in your tub, a walk-in bathtub for seniors is perfect for you.

 They have small doors that help you walk in so you don’t have to climb.
 You also have a built-in seat, so you can bathe safely and comfortably.